SpLouk/parit/README.md

-David's Cool Cover Letter Writer is a program that takes a dictionary of keywords and sentences and a job description ideally containing some of those key words and outputs a cover letter that can be submitted to that company.
+`letter\_writer` is a program that takes a dictionary of keywords and sentences and a job description ideally containing some of those key words and outputs a cover letter that can be submitted to that company.

 ## How To Use

-The letter writer reads input either from a command line argument or from an 'input.txt' file in its directory.
-The program then scans the its dictionary for words that appear in the input, and adds the corresponding sentence to the cover letter.
+The letter writer reads input either from a command line argument or from file.
+The program then scans the provided dictionary for words that appear in the input, and adds the corresponding sentence to the cover letter.

-### Formatting the words.txt File
+## Formatting the sentences file

-Each line in the words.txt file represents one entry in the sentence bank.
-The keyword should be at the beginning of the line, and the corresponding sentence should follow after a '\' (backslash character).

-Example line in words.txt
+The sentences file is a JSON object with keys corresponding to the keywords that the program should look for in the job posting, and values being either sentences or an array of sentences from which the program will pick to put in the letter.

+example

 ```
+{
-python\I am proficient at python.
+  "python": "I am proficient at python.",
+  "scala": ["I have become comfortable programming in Scala during my last eight month co-op term at Foobar, where I used it every day.",
+            "At Foobar, Scala was the primary language I coded in."]
+}
 ```